 Practical tips for recycling paper at home or in the office

-Remember that for every ton of recycled paper an average of 18 trees is saved in the world.
+Remember that every ton of recycled paper in the world saves an average of 18 trees.
 What can we do to reduce paper consumption?
 Here are some practical tips!

 - Start simple: reduce paper consumption whenever possible.
-Do you really need to print all the documents?
+Do you need to print all the documents?

 - Reuse the folios in your study or work.
 Don’t forget that each sheet of paper has two sides.

-- If you are in the office, print on the back of the sheets when possible.
+- If possible, print on the back of the sheets when you are in the office.

 - Buy recycled paper.
-In the market, there are numerous brands that offer paper that has been recycled industrially.
+In the market, numerous brands offer industrially recycled paper.
 You can support these practices by opting for their products.